adambard/learnxinyminutes-docs/ansible.html.markdown

 ### Register and Conditional

 #### Register
-Another way to dynamicaly generate the variable content is a `register` command `Register` is also useful to store an output of a task, and use it's value as a logic for execution further tasks.
+Another way to dynamicaly generate the variable content is a `register` command.
+`Register` is also useful to store an output of a task, and use it's value as a logic for execution further tasks.
 ```